Maigret's First Case

 Maigret's First Case (French: La Première enquête de Maigret, 1913) is a 1948 detective novel by the Belgian writer Georges Simenon, featuring his character Jules Maigret.
-The book covers Maigret's involvement on his first case in 1913, shortly before the First World War began.
-It was translated into English, by Robert Brain, in 1958.
+It was first translated into English by Robert Brain, in 1958, and more recently by Ros Schwartz in 2016, published in America by the Picador literary imprint of MacMillan Publishing.
+A retrospective on the beginning of Maigret's career, it is the 57th of the series.